astral-sh/rye/docs/guide/toolchains/index.md

 ```

 Pinning a downloadable version means that Rye will automatically fetch it when necessary.
-By default toolchains are pinned to a precise version.
+By default, toolchains are pinned to a precise version.
 This means that even if you
 write `rye pin cpython@3.11`, a very specific version of cpython is written into the
 `.python-version` file.
 With Rye 0.5.0 onwards it's possible to perform "relaxed" pins: